-Park Lawn Limited Partnership ("PLLP") has a collective agreement (the "PLLP Collective Agreement") with Universal Workers Union L.I.U.N.A.
-Local 183 (the "Universal Union"), which is effective through January 8, 2023.
-The PLLP Collective Agreement recognized the Universal Union as the exclusive bargaining agent for all employees of PLLP in the City of Toronto and the Town of Woodbridge, save and except personnel above the rank of foreman, office clerical and sales staff, persons regularly employed for not more than 24 hours per week, and students employed during the vacation period.
+The PLLP Collective Agreement, which expired on January 8, 2023, recognized the Universal Union as the exclusive bargaining agent for all employees of PLLP in the City of Toronto and the Town of Woodbridge, save and except personnel above the rank of foreman, office clerical and sales staff, persons regularly employed for not more than 24 hours per week, and students employed during the vacation period.
+The Company is in the process of negotiating a renewal of the PLLP Collective Agreement, and anticipates finalizing the negotiations by the end of the first quarter of 2023.

-The Company's Midwest Region subsidiary, Midwest Memorial Group LLC ("MMG"), has two collective bargaining agreements with United Steelworkers Local 13702 (the "Steelworkers Union"), which are effective until June 30, 2024.
+The Company's Midwest Region subsidiary, MMG, has two collective bargaining agreements with the Steelworkers Union, which are effective until June 30, 2024.
 The first collective bargaining agreement between MMG and the Steelworkers Union recognizes the Steelworkers Union as the effective bargaining agent for certain employees of MMG at Acacia Park Cemetery, Grand Lawn Cemetery, Oakview Cemetery, Roseland Park Cemetery, Woodlawn Cemetery, Forest Lawn Cemetery, Cadillac Memorial Gardens East, Cadillac Memorial Gardens West, Oakland Hills Memorial Gardens, United Memorial Gardens and Mt.
 Hope Memorial Gardens, including all hourly rated grounds crew members, but excluding all supervisory, office and other employees, such as sales employees.
 The second collective bargaining agreement between MMG and the Steelworkers Union recognizes the Steelworkers Union as the effective bargaining agent for all hourly rated clerical employees of the Company hired prior to May 12, 2008 at Cadillac Memorial Gardens East, Cadillac Memorial Gardens West, Forest Lawn Cemetery, Grand Lawn Cemetery, Mt.
 Hope Memorial Gardens, Oakland Hills Memorial Gardens and Woodlawn Cemetery, excluding all supervisory employees.

-MMG also has a collective bargaining agreement (the "MMG Teamster Collective Agreement") with the International Brotherhood of Teamsters on behalf of its Local 247 (the "Teamsters Union"), which is effective through and until December 31, 2022.
-The MMG Teamsters Collective Agreement recognizes the Teamsters Union as the effective bargaining unit for certain employees of MMG at Woodmere Cemetery who are grounds employees, but excludes all watchmen, supervisory employees and all office and sales employees at Woodmere Cemetery.
+The MMG Teamsters Collective Agreement, which is effective through and until December 31, 2025, recognizes the Teamsters Union as the effective bargaining unit for certain employees of MMG at Woodmere Cemetery who are grounds employees, but excludes all watchmen, supervisory employees and all office and sales employees.

-The Company's Northeast Region subsidiary, Vestal Hills Memorial Park Association, Inc., has a collective bargaining agreement (the "SEIU Collective Agreement") with the Service Employees International Union Local 200 United (the "SEIU"), which is effective through and until December 31, 2022.
-The SEIU Collective Agreement recognizes the SEIU as the effective bargaining unit for certain employees at Vestal Hills Memorial Park who are regular full-time or seasonal employees, but excludes all superintendents, sales employees, foremen, supervising employees, office and clerical employees and short-term student employees.
+The SEIU Collective Agreement, which is effective through and until December 31, 2025, recognizes the SEIU as the effective bargaining unit for certain employees in the Company's Northeast Region at Vestal Hills Memorial Park who are regular full-time or seasonal employees, but excludes all superintendents, sales employees, foremen, supervising employees, office and clerical employees and short-term student employees.